New Orleans Saints Safety Marcus Maye In Trouble With Police For Third Time In Last 18 Months

 Six weeks after his DUI arrest, police in Orlando, Florida stopped Maye for speeding and driving with a suspended license.

-Despite all this and the fact he was recovering from an Achilles’ injury that kept him from playing last year for the New York Jets, the Saints signed Maye to three-year contract worth a reported $28.5 million, with $15 million guaranteed.
+Despite all this and the fact he was recovering from an Achilles’ injury that cost him 11 games last season with the New York Jets, the Saints signed Maye to three-year contract worth a reported $28.5 million, with $15 million guaranteed.

-And this isn’t the only news to rattle the Saints secondary this week.
+And this isn’t the only news to rattle the New Orleans Saints secondary this week.

 The club on Tuesday traded nickel back and safety Chauncey Gardner-Johnson to the Philadelphia Eagles, a move that removed a playmaker from the team’s defensive backfield.